UMMS-Biocore/bootcamp/session8/session8.md

 #FFFFFFFFFFFFFFF:FFFFFFF:FFFFFFFFFFFFFFFFFFFFFFFFFF:FFFFFFFFFFFFFFFF:FFFFFFFFFFFFFFFFFFFFFF
 ```

-The R1 and R2 files can be used in the "cellranger count" function now to establish the UMI tables.
+The R1 and R2 files can be used in the "cellranger count" command now to establish the UMI tables.

 <img src="images/cellranger_code.png" width="900">